Juniper-SE/Apstra_IBA_Probes/OS_Version_Compliance_Check/release_4.2.1/README.md

 <br>

 > [!IMPORTANT]
-> The property-Set must be imported to the bluprint and committed before proceeding with the following steps.
+> The property-set must be imported to the bluprint and committed before proceeding with the following steps.

 <br>